 - The PA includes various new OMR fish triggers for salmon and steelhead.
 One trigger is based on the "spring-run Juvenile Production Estimate", yet no such metric is currently estimated.
-Another is based on the percentage of the cumulative spring-run and steelhead populations observed moving into and out of the Delta each year for the initiation and cessation of OMR management (5%) cumulative population moving into the Delta to initiate and 95% past Chipps Island to cease OMR management).
-While the presumption is that these "percentages in the Delta" estimates come from the DOSS technical team, DOSS usually doesn't estimate the percentage of steelhead in the Delta (because most monitoring is not very efficient for capturing steelhead) and DOSS's estimates of spring-run become very uncertain in early to late spring (once hatchery fall-run releases begin; DOSS assumes that many of the spring-run sized fish in monitoring are actually unmarked hatchery fall-run and that the spring-run signal is swamped by the millions of unmarked fall-run hatchery fish that are unclipped but overlap with the length at date sizes of spring-run wild fish).
+Another is based on the percentage of the spring-run and steelhead populations in the Delta.
+While the presumption is that these "percentange in Delta" estimates come from the DOSS technical team, DOSS usually doesn't estimate the percentage of steelhead in the Delta (because most monitoring is not very efficient for capturing steelhead) and DOSS's estimates of spring-run become very uncertain in late spring (once hatchery fall-run releases begin, DOSS assumes that many of the spring-run sized fish in monitoring are actually unmarked hatchery fall-run).
 Reclamation is not proposing to fund or implement new programs to support the triggers. - At the "Delta focus group" meeting on Thursday, 2/28/19, there was agreement that NMFS and CDFW would develop alternative criteria implementable with currently available monitoring information and check back with Reclamation.
 Reclamation was open to NMFS proposing the alternative criteria in the BiOp to replace the impracticable criteria in the BA.